Getting started with streaming ingestion from Amazon Managed Streaming for Apache Kafka (Amazon MSK) - Amazon Redshift

 Note

 Streaming ingestion and Amazon Redshift Serverless - The configuration steps in this topic apply both to provisioned Amazon Redshift clusters and to Amazon Redshift Serverless.
-For more information, see Streaming ingestion considerations.
+For more information, see Streaming ingestion behavior and data types.

-Setting up IAM and performing streaming ingestion from Kafka
+Setting up IAM permissions and performing streaming ingestion from Kafka

-Assuming you have an Amazon MSK cluster available, the first step is to define a schema in Redshift with CREATE EXTERNAL SCHEMA and to reference the Kafka topic as the data source.
+Assuming you have an Amazon MSK cluster available, the first step is to define a schema in Redshift with CREATE EXTERNAL SCHEMA and to reference the Amazon MSK cluster as the data source.
 Following that, to access data in the topic, define the STREAM in a materialized view.
-You can store records from your topic in the semi-structured SUPER format, or define a schema that results in data converted to Amazon Redshift data types.
+You can store records from your topic using the default Amazon Redshift VARBYTE datatype, or define a schema that converts the data to the semi-structured SUPER format.
 When you query the materialized view, the returned records are a point-in-time view of the topic.

 2. Check your VPC and verify that your Amazon Redshift cluster or Amazon Redshift Serverless has a route to get to your Amazon MSK cluster.
 The inbound security group rules for your Amazon MSK cluster should allow your Amazon Redshift cluster's or your Amazon Redshift Serverless workgroup's security group.
-The ports you specify depend on the authentication method used for your cluster, when you use Amazon MSK.
+The ports you specify depend on the authentication methods configured on your Amazon MSK cluster.
 For more information, see Port information and Access from within AWS but outside the VPC.

 The following table shows complimentary configuration options to set for streaming ingestion from Amazon MSK: